 - Developer: PUBG Corporation

 Optimal PC Builds

 While PUBG isn’t a terribly demanding game, it does require a moderately-powerful PC to play.
-Computers and laptops with integrated graphics cards, for example, will have significant trouble running this game.
-However, as long as your PC has a dedicated graphics card, it should be able to run the game, even if at low settings.
+Computers and laptops with integrated graphics cards, for example, will have significant issues running this game.
+However, as long as your PC has a dedicated graphics card, it should be able to run the game, even at low settings.

 While the graphics of PUBG were never perfected, gaming in 4K, VR, or other high-stress settings is still possible.
 However if you’re interested in such a setup, it’s best to invest in a higher-end PC.
 If you’re just interested in running the game at reasonable settings, a mid-tier PC is plenty.